kreismit/portfolio/cmr.md

 The actuation of the end effector was redesigned from the previous year.

 * The end effector was controlled manually by spinning the motor for the right amount of time.
-(CMR was divided into subteams by discipline, so the EE majors needed the ME majors to finish the mechanicals before the electronic system could be debugged; putting sensors in the EE was everyone's last priority.)
+(CMR was divided into subteams by discipline, so the EE majors needed the ME majors to finish the mechanicals before the electronic system could be debugged; putting sensors in the end effector was everyone's last priority.)
 Tim did not attempt to change this.

 To prevent the fingers from opening when closed, CMR had used non-backdriveable gears: either worm gears or lead screws.
 Both tended to lock when overdriven due to the difficulty of stopping the motor at the perfect time.